resourced/resourced.github.io/content-docs/index.md

 * It receives a lot of useful data from the agents: inventory, metrics, and loglines.

-* It can create active checks based on any of these data.
+* It creates active checks based on any of these data.

-* It can also create active checks on ping, ssh, and HTTP.
+* It can also create active checks on ping, SSH, and HTTP.

 * When you run multiple masters, the check jobs are distributed equally among them.
 There's no single point of failure.